maul-esel/ahkbook/en/_posts/2011-11-12-Structures.markdown

 The two functions have also been backported to older versions of AutoHotkey, and are available as [libraries](http://www.autohotkey.com/forum/topic59738.html).

 ### structure library
 The AutoHotkey library [Struct](http://www.autohotkey.com/forum/topic59581.html), by HotkeyIt, allows simple and intuitive creation of structures without difficult offset or type calculations.
-Given an initial structure description, it creates an object that allows access of structure members with the builtin object access syntax.
+Given an initial structure description, it creates an object that allows access of structure members with the built-in object access syntax.
 Recommended if there are a lot of structs to manage and the performance drop is acceptable.

 ## summary
 * Structures are sections of memory filled with structured data.
 * Members are specific independant parts in the data.
 * Members are accessed by their type and offset.
-* Each type almost always needs to be mapped to an AutoHotkey builtin type to be used.
+* Each type almost always needs to be mapped to an AutoHotkey built-in type to be used.
 * AutoHotkey functions that are useful when working with structures are `VarSetCapacity()`, `NumPut()`, and `NumGet()`.

 ## example